vincent lamar carter

 Carter’s most significant accomplishment culminated in May 2001, when he accepted his diploma from the University of North Carolina for completing his degree in African-American Studies.

-After joining the New Jersey Nets in 2004, led them to three playoff berths.
+After joining the New Jersey Nets in 2004, Vince led them to three playoff berths.
 In July 2009, Vince was traded to the Orlando Magic and helped them reach the playoffs in 2010.
 In December 2010, Vince joined the Phoenix Suns.
 In 2011, at the end of the NBA lockout, Vince was traded to the Dallas Mavericks, reigning NBA champions.
 In 2014, Vince joined the Memphis Grizzlies.
-Since the 2017-2018 season, Vince has played for the Sacramento Kings.
-Since 2015, Vince Carter has admirably offered color commentating for the NBA Playoffs with ABC, ESPN, TNT, and NBATV.
+In the 2017-2018 season, Vince played for the Sacramento Kings.
 In 2018-2020, Vince donned the #15 for the Atlanta Hawks.
 While playing for the Hawks, he surpassed 25,000 points.
 He played in 1,541 games prior to his retirement in June 2020.
 Vince holds the record for playing in four decades with a record 22-year NBA career.
+Since 2015, while actively playing, Vince Carter has admirably offered color commentating for the NBA Playoffs with ABC, ESPN, TNT, and NBATV.

 He was selected as an NBA All-Star for eight consecutive years, leading all vote getters for four of those years.
 The fans chose Vince as a starter in six of the eight years.
 In 2003, Vince was named to the U.S. Men’s Senior National Team for the FIBA Americas Olympic Qualifying Tournament in Puerto Rico where he helped the U.S. to a 10-0 mark.